P-p-H-d/mlib/README.md

 ##### bool name\_equal\_p(const name\_t deque1, const name\_t deque2)

-Return true if both deques 'deque1' and 'deque2' are equal.
+Return true if both deque 'deque1' and 'deque2' are equal.
 This method is only defined if the type of the element defines a EQUAL method itself.

 ##### size\_t name\_hash(const name\_t deque)